Liberty Bell 7: The Peril and Promise of Space Exploration

 LOANS & DISPLAY

 In the spring of 2020, Liberty Bell 7 returned to the Cosmosphere following more than six years of touring the world.
-It will be on display in the Cosmosphere’s lobby through the remainder of the year, with a South American tour currently being planned to take place in 2021.
+It will be on display in the Cosmosphere’s lobby through the remainder of the year (Update 12/14/2020: LB7's stay has been extended through March 2021), with a South American tour currently being planned to take place in 2021.

 Liberty Bell 7 is owned by the Cosmosphere, making it the worlds only privately owned American spacecraft.
 The Cosmosphere is among only four museums worldwide to have a flown set of manned Mercury, Gemini, and Apollo spacecraft.